dinocarl/SassFP/README.md

 # SassFP
+#### v1.5.0

-A set of utilities inspired by [Ramda], [lodash FP], and other Functional libraries for Sass.
+A set of utilities inspired by [Ramda][], [lodash FP][], and other Functional libraries for Sass.

 Like Ramda, all the functions in SassFP are iteratee-first, data-last.
 Some native Sass methods have been re-supplied here with that argument order, but, so far, only those that I've personally needed in projects.

 ### Installation